poletresearch/coal_compensation/README.md

 ## Running instructions

 Place the files into a folder (no special installation is required).
 Edit paths to source data files in avoided_emissions.R and run the file.
+The output will be saved in the file avoided_emissions.csv (see file_format.txt for the format).

 When running the file with the provided demo data, working directory should be set to one containing the respective data files.